-“I am September Morning (image, below) and the artist who created me, doesn’t like me talking about myself and my fellow photos from his eighteen-month long project Formshire.
-His favourite quotation is Edward Hopper’s statement, “If you could say it in words, there would be no reason to paint.”
+“I am Thonninjur (pictured below) and the artist who created me and the collection of abstract images he calls Formshire, won't let us talk about ourselves.
+His favourite mantra is Edward Hopper’s statement, “If you could say it in words, there would be no reason to paint.”

 Of course, I do not have a voice, nor the wherewithal to wield a pen or tap a keyboard.
-Yet, here I am communicating in words.
+Yet, here I am managing to communicate.
 How odd.
-He becomes animated when people speak of what they want their art to talk about, pointing out that art can’t talk, all we can do is hope to rouse.
+Ironic, when I think of how animated he becomes when people speak of what they want their art to talk about, and he points out that "It can’t talk, all it can do is be."

-I am the union of materials and light, assembled that sunny day, in a static caravan, which coupled as the artist’s residence and studio, in a shallow, rural Cornish valley; a location which the artist was deeply attached to.
-If I had the ability to reflect on matters that seem to concern humans, maybe I would feel as much affection for the place as he did, for without its influence, I would not be.
+Well, I'll tell you a few things: I am the union of materials and light, assembled on a sunny day, in a static caravan, which coupled as the artist’s residence and studio, in a shallow, rural Cornish valley; a location which the artist was deeply attached to.
+If I had the ability to reflect on matters that seem to concern him, maybe I would feel as much affection for the place as he did, for without its influence, I would not be.

 The space in the caravan was served by natural light, entering the room through two large windows.
 There he worked away for 15 months making us all.
 I am one of the youngest, made near the end.

 He sometimes mentions to people that Buddhist monks used the caravan as a place of retreat, before he arrived.
 So, perhaps I am the product of Buddhist or meditative energy?
-Maybe, a little.
+Maybe.
+Perhaps, just a little.
 The artist is not a Buddhist, by the way, but he always felt the place had a scared air to it, an inspiring something.

 We were all made, photographed and dismantled in this space.
 My material parts in the form I am recorded existed fleetingly.
-I am a record of myself.
-He has spoken about how nebulous the line between a good composition and an ordinary one is.
-I was, the day I existed, one of the few to arrest the artist's attention, from the ninety-four of us that were exposed that day.
+I am a document of my existence, which has been given a name.

 The caravan was demolished during the summer, 2017.